 What adapter is needed to charge a non-Tesla on a Supercharger?

-You’ll need a TPC-to-CCS1 adapter (also called a Tesla to CCS adapter) to charge a Porsche Taycan or other non-Tesla car in North America.
+You’ll need a NACS-to-CCS1 adapter (also called a Tesla to CCS adapter) to charge a Porsche Taycan or other non-Tesla car in North America.

 How reliable is such an adapter?
 What are the difficulties and why?